 For even more fauna and flora, pay a visit to Pinetum Gardens in Holmbush.
 Prepared to be surprised by the 30 acre estate which includes several different sections of gardens and over 6,000 plants.
 Just a few miles down the road tucked away in Treesmill in Par, you’ll find the Hidden Valley Gardens.
 This three acre, award winning garden is perfect for escaping it all and exploring its many themed areas, including a Mediterranean area, iris garden and colourful herbaceous.

 Road and air connections

 Meanwhile, just a short drive down the A30, Cornwall Airport Newquay continues to go from strength-to-strength, with passenger numbers continuing to increase.
-The number of those using the airport in June this year is up 20% compared to June 2016, adding to the already successful year, with 21% growth in May and 39% in April.
 This arguably makes it even easier for people to access St Austell Bay and helps shape the area’s appeal as an ideal destination – as well as giving locals the chance to easily jet away across Europe on holiday, making it an even more desirable place to live.